upieez/project-1-sei-21/README.md

 - Clear the donut array whenever it is correct
 - Format the style to make it look slightly more visually appealing

+#### Stage 3

+- Able to select different types of donut
+- Able to generate different types of donut in the objective
+- Able to check and submit that the types of donut and number is correct

 #### Further ideas (in progress)
-- Generate random donut icons in the array
-- Display a list different donuts in the donut selection
 - Have a function to drag it instead of clicking
 - Animation(?)
 - Do a timer function for the game